berkkarahann/todo-api/README.md

 You can explore available endpoints in /docs endpoint via Swagger

+NOTE: Make sure you set the scheme as 'https' if you deploy the api to Heroku for Swagger tests

 ## Testing

 You can perform todolist end-to-end test with following command